1.2 The Internet as a Public Utility

-Many Americans are now debating whether the Internet, too, should be provided by the government as a public utility rather than a private service.
+Many Americans are now debating whether the Internet should be freely provided to everyone by the government as a public utility rather than a private service.

 A public utility is a "company that supplies 'utilities' - such as natural gas, electricity, and telephone services - to consumers.
 It may be a private sector or state-owned business.
 In most cases, it is the only supplier" ("What is a Public Utility?
 Definition and Meaning," Market Business News, para.
 4).
 The government's role is to ensure equitable access, fair prices, and efficient services for all.